konfle/httpbin_test/read_me.md

 # Test Execution

-## PyCharm 2021.3 (Community Edition)

 ---
-One of the simplest ways to execute all tests is type in IDE terminal:
+One of the simplest ways to execute all tests is type:

 `pytest -v .\test_post_and_get_httpbin.py`